 Apple’s crossing of that historic milestone was a big, hyped-up event that made all the major news outlets.

 Less hyped but equally instructive was the fact that four other companies were hot on Apple’s heels in the race to join the $1 trillion club.
-Amazon has now surged past that market cap, and both Alphabet (Google’s parent) and Microsoft have joined the list, too.
+Facebook has now surged past that market cap, and Amazon, Alphabet (Google’s parent), and Microsoft have joined the list, too.

 Think about that list for a moment.
 There’s no carmaker on it.
 No big manufacturer like General Electric.
 There’s no oil company, no mining company, no steel company, and no banking company.